tarof429/stuckathome/golang/README.md

 ### [Goroutines](#goroutines)

-A goroutine is a lightweight thread.
+One of Go's strengths is its built-in concurrency support thorugh goroutines.
+Below is a simple example:

 ```go
 func hello() {